afrid0315/aws-azure-devops-interview_questions/azure.md

 Resources assign service account or service principal (resources means vm, storages,..)

 #### 16. Difference between Azure Boards and Jira tool?
+**Answer** Azure Boards is a project management tool within the Azure DevOps suite, ideal for teams using Azure services.
+Jira is a versatile project management tool from Atlassian, known for its high customization and integration with a wide range of tools.
+Azure Boards is best for Azure-centric workflows, while Jira suits diverse project management needs with extensive plugin options.

 #### 17. Which is better Self hosted kubernetes cluster or AKS (managed cluster)?
 **Answer**